Macartney Embassy: Voyage to China

 The delegation departed Portsmouth aboard three ships on 26 September 1792.
 The warship HMS Lion, commanded by Captain Sir Erasmus Gower, led the mission.
 The Hindostan, belonging to the East India Company (and later purchased by the Royal Navy as HMS Hindostan), was commanded by Captain William Mackintosh.
 These two vessels were accompanied by a brig, the Jackall.
 A storm soon hit the squadron, forcing it to stop temporarily at Torbay.
 After making repairs, the Lion and Hindostan resumed their voyage without the Jackall, which had gone missing in the storm.
 Fortunately, the gifts to be presented to the emperor were stored on the Lion and the Hindostan.
 Thomas Staunton spent the voyage studying Chinese with the mission's interpreters.

 The squadron stopped at Madeira in early October, and at the Canary Islands later that same month.
 On 1 November, they arrived at Cape Verde.
 After waiting five days for the Jackall, they continued on their journey.
-The crew of Lion and Hindostan believed that the ship was wrecked, but it actually survived would reunite with the other ships later.
+The crew of Lion and Hindostan believed that the ship was wrecked, but it actually survived and would reunite with the other ships later.
 Macartney bought another ship to replace the Jackall.
 The trade winds off the coast of Africa forced them to sail west all the way to Rio de Janeiro, where they arrived at the end of November.
 Macartney suffered an attack of gout which lasted a month.
 As young Thomas Staunton studied the Chinese language, Macartney learned everything he could about China from the books he had placed in the Lions library.

 The expedition departed Rio de Janeiro on 17 December and sailed east once more, rounding the Cape of Good Hope on 7 January 1793.
 They passed Java in February, and reached Jakarta (then known as Batavia) on 6 March.
 There, they bought a French brig which they christened the Clarence, to replace the Jackall.
 The Jackall itself, however, rejoined the squadron at Jakarta, after having turned back for repairs after the storm that had struck the ships at the start of their voyage.
 The full squadron sailed on to Macau, where they arrived on 19 June 1793.
 There, George Staunton disembarked to meet with officials of the East India Company.
 The two Chinese Catholic priests who had been offered free passage to Macau departed there, along with one of the two priests from Naples, leaving only one Chinese interpreter with the mission.
 For the next leg of the trip, Macartney and Dundas had intended to avoid Guangzhou altogether.
 Instead of proceeding overland from there, the plan was for the embassy to continue by sea to Tianjin, the closest major port to Beijing.
 Such a route had never been charted by European sailors as all trade had been through Guangzhou.
 Macartney wanted to continue to Tianjin instead of taking the inland route partially because of precious items on the boat, but he also wanted to use the mission to explore the Yellow Sea for future missions.